sanderlin2013/Predicting-COVID-19-in-Philly/README.md

  ![expanded base model](Images/expanded_base_model.png)
  ![shortend base model](Images/shortend_base_model.png)

-We then performed a PCA (Principal Component Analysis), and after assessing the principal components, we used them along with our target variable in our VAR (Vector Auto Regression) model.
+This SARIMAX model was our baseline model.
+We then performed a scree plot to find the optimal number of components to run in our PCA (Principal Component Analysis).
+Based on the scree plot we chose to reduce our dimensions to two components.The goal of using PCA at this point was to reduce the dimensions of our data into a manageable number of components and then hopefully use those components to build a better but not overly complex model.
+After assessing the principal components, we used them along with our target variable in our VAR (Vector Auto Regression) model.
 The VAR model we implemented used `statsmodels.tsa.statespace.varmax.VARMAX`.

  ![expanded VAR model](Images/expanded_var_model.png)
  ![shortend VAR model](Images/shortend_var_model.png)